shsagir/play-area-sync/docs/install-craft-2.md

 CRAFT_CACHE=memcache
 CRAFT_UPDATES=0
 ```

 Then, still in the fortrabbit Dashboard, head over to the [App secrets](secrets) and add a validation key (long random string):

 ```osterei32
 CRAFT_KEY=LongRandomString
 ```

-Also, while you are at it, head over to your domains and set the document root to `public`.

 Now open up `craft/config/general.php` and change it like so: